Flat Fee Landlord

 Is it hard to rent a property in Maryland in winter?

-It's more challenging but not impossible.
-The winter rental pool in Maryland is smaller and skews toward non-family renters — single professionals, young couples, government employees on assignment.
+It is more challenging but not impossible.
+The winter rental pool in Maryland is smaller and skews toward non-family renters: single professionals, young couples, government employees on assignment.
 Properties that appeal to this tenant profile can still place quickly in winter.
-The key adjustment is pricing: winter listings often need to be priced at or slightly below peak summer comparables to compensate for the reduced applicant pool.
+The key adjustment is pricing.
+Winter listings often need to be priced at or slightly below peak summer comparables to compensate for the reduced applicant pool.

 Free Consultation